MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  To be able to achieve everything we want to achieve.

- The "typical" way is schooling.
+ The "typical" way is schooling and academics.

- Right?

  We go to school.

  we get our education.

  We get our degree, our GPA.

  We get a job based on that degree.

  We save up money to buy a house and everything.

- We for sure are following along in those paths and in that journey, but:
+ Some for sure are following along in those paths and in that journey, but:

- That is not "THE" correct path beacause when we are not doing what we want to be doing.
+ That is not "THE" correct path because when we are not doing what we want to be doing.

  When we are held down by these limitations of: